ProjectUNBI/AmazonParcelTracker/README.md

 2) Edit "/AmazonSelenium/SeleniumAmazon/SeleniumDriverBuilder.py" and comment out 'chromeOptions.add_argument("--headless")' so that chrome/chromium will run in desktop,not in background.[amazon website not work in firefox-esr of raspberry pi]
 3) Test if selenium work by running "run_test_selenium" it will run "./tests/testSelenium.py". if it shows opening chrome,then it is okey.
 4) Sign in to the amazon in Chromium browser
-5) edit "./MyConfig/Config.py" and make sure your Proofile and Profile directory is set properly
+5) edit "./MyConfig/Config.py" and make sure your Profile and Profile directory is set properly
 6) AMAZON_LOADING_PAGE_LIMIT in ./MyConfig/Config.py is the number of page to check the order.
-Put it Zero if you want to check all page
+Put as Zero if you want to check all page
 7) AMAZON_ORDERS in in ./MyConfig/Config.py is the location where the extracted order detail is to be put....

 # Final steps: